DIY Car Seat Safety Checklist

 Q: Are car seat checks exclusively for parents of newborns?

 A: Absolutely not.
 We have quite a few clients who visit repeatedly.
 Purchase a new car and not confident with your car seat install?
 Schedule an appointment to have it checked.
 Considering turning your toddler from rear facing to forward facing?
 Schedule an appointment and we will help you determine whether or not it’s time to make the switch.
 While most of our appointments are with expecting parents, we encourage all parents with questions to stop by.

-Q: Well that’s actually why I’m here today, my boys are clearly preschool aged, and lifting my two year old in and out of his rear facing seat is becoming very challenging.
+Q: My boys are clearly preschool aged.
+Lifting my two year old in and out of his rear facing seat is becoming very challenging.
 I’m not clear on whether its best to turn him yet.
+Can you help?

-A: Keeping your child rear facing as long as possible is always best and while old guidelines promoted turning your child forward at 20lbs/1 year old, we do not recommend that now.
+A: Keeping your child rear facing as long as possible is always best.
+While old guidelines promoted turning your child forward at 20 lbs/1 year old, we do not recommend that now.
 We reference the guidelines on the individual seat in addition to the child’s height/weight and age.
-For example, if your car seat manual states “rear facing up to 35lbs” and your child exceeds that weight, is two years or older and meets that seats height lines, it would be best to switch to forward facing.
+For example, if your car seat manual states “rear facing up to 35 lbs” and your child exceeds that weight, is two-years-old or older, and meets that seat’s height lines, it would be best to switch to forward facing.
 This is the case for your son.

-A: Absolutely, this DIY car seat safety checklist is a quick reference punch list, items you can check off to give you peace of mind that your seat is installed properly as is your baby or child.
+A: Absolutely!
+This DIY car seat safety checklist is a quick reference list.
+It includes items you can check off to give you peace of mind that your seat is installed properly as is your baby or child.
 Here’s what to look for:

 Car seat safety is of the absolute most importance and we hope that this helps you cross car seat questions off your list!